StableMotion: One-Step Motion Estimation with Diffusion Prior: Method

+Both the conditioning input $C$ (e.g., structural cues or guidance images) and the homogeneous flow $f^{\prime}$ are encoded into the latent space via a shared VAE encoder $\mathcal{E}(\cdot)$:

+where $z^{(C)}$ and $z^{(f^{\prime})}$ denote the latent representations of the condition and the normalized flow respectively.
+These latent codes are subsequently used for conditional sampling and reconstruction during the diffusion-based generation process.

-\paragraph{Unet adaption.} The input of UNet module $z_{\text{in}}$ is the concatenation of latent conditions and flows:
+\paragraph{UNet adaptation} The input to the UNet module, denoted by $z_{\text{in}}$, is the concatenation of the latent condition and latent flow features:

-where $z_{t}^{(f^{\prime})}$ represents $z^{(f^{\prime})}$ after $t$-step forward diffusion.
-The UNet in SD is designed to accept an input of 4 channels.
-However, the input variable $z_{\text{in}}$ comprises $4(N+1)$ channels, where $N$ denotes the number of condition elements.
-For SIR, the conditions $C$ include stitched images alone with its masks, which gives us $N_{SIR} = 2$.
-For RSC, the condition $C$ is the rolling shutter image, leading to $N_{RSC} = 1$.
-Depending on the specific task at hand, the UNet's initial layer is replicated $N$ times and combined.
-To ensure proper initial weight settings, the weights of this composite first layer are scaled down by a factor of $N+1$.
+where $z_{t}^{(f^{\prime})}$ represents $z^{(f^{\prime})}$ after $t$ steps of forward diffusion.
+The original SD UNet accepts a 4-channel input.
+In our setting, however, $z_{\text{in}}$ contains $4(N+1)$ channels, where $N$ denotes the number of condition elements.
+For SIR, the conditions $C$ include the stitched image and its mask, giving $N_{SIR} = 2$.
+For RSC, the condition $C$ is the rolling-shutter image, giving $N_{RSC} = 1$.
+For each task, we replicate and combine the UNet input layer accordingly, and scale the resulting weights by a factor of $N+1$ to preserve a reasonable initialization.